ucan-wg/delegation/README.md

     prf --> Delegations
 ```

-In the above diagram, Alice has some storage.
-This storage may exist in one location with a single source of truth, but to help build intuition this example is location independent: local versions and remote stored copies are eventually consistent, and there is no one "correct" copy.
-As such, we list the owner (Alice) directly on the resource.

-Alice delegates access to Bob.
-Bob then redelegates to Carol.
-Carol invokes the UCAN as part of a REST request to a compute service.
-To do this, she MUST both provide proof that she has access (the UCAN chain), and MUST delegate access to the invoking compute service.
-The invoking service MUST check that the root issuer (Alice) is in fact the owner (typically the creator) of the resource.
-This MAY be listed directly on the resource, as it is here.
-Once the UCAN chain and root ownership are validated, the storage service performs the write.

 ### 5.2.1 Recipient Validation

 An agent executing a capability MUST verify that the outermost `aud` field _matches its own DID._ The associated ability MUST NOT be performed if they do not match.
 Recipient validation is REQUIRED to prevent the misuse of UCANs in an unintended context.